Kachumber salad is a refreshing Indian salad that features onions, tomatoes and cucumber, my version adds a little chilli and also mint!

 - Weighing scales and or measuring cups and spoons.

 Whether it is served with poppadoms or a dhansak curry a kachumber salad is the perfect side dish to your favourite Indian meal!

 - 100g (⅔ Cup) Red Onion

 - Pinch of Sugar

-- Remove the seeds from the tomato and cucumber and cut into the same size dice as the onion, and throw them into the bowl.
+- Remove the seeds from the tomato and cucumber, cut them into the same-sized dice as the onion, and throw them into the bowl.

-- Remove the seeds from the chilli pepper and dice as finely as you can and add it to the bowl.
+- Remove the seeds from the chilli pepper, dice as finely as you can and add it to the bowl.

 - Stir in the mint sauce and season with salt and sugar to taste.